soheilazadvar/FaceAttribute/README.md

 - `/etc/init.d/redis-server stop`\
 - `/etc/init.d/redis-server start`
-## Docker
+## Running on Docker
-For making Doker container based on these service we need to define `Dockerfile` and `docker-compose.yml`
+For making Doker container based on these service we need to define `Dockerfile` and `docker-compose.yaml`

 Since services have dependencies to eachother, we need to check these condistions like Redis and other ports(`50051-50054`) by using Docker `healthcheck`.

+In addition, for preventing local Redis to conflicts with Docker Redis, there is `"6380:6379"` in `docker-compose.yaml` which export port 6380 local to 6379 Docker.

 For building, running and stoppong containers:
 ```
 Docker Compose build
 Docker Compose up -d
 Docker Compose down
 ```
 Docker will create 5 containers, including 4 services and Redis.
-Unfortuantely, Docker raise error when image input want to send image data to other services while locally it did not have problem.
+Unfortuantely, Docker raised error when image input want to send image data to other services while locally it did not have problem.